Coarse-Grained Boltzmann Generators: Introduction

-In practice, however, scaling BGs to high-dimensional molecular systems remains challenging~\cite{transbgs,tanScalableEquilibriumSampling2025}.
+In practice, however, scaling BGs to high-dimensional molecular systems remains difficult~\cite{transbgs,tanScalableEquilibriumSampling2025}.
 As system size increases, even expressive generative models exhibit diminishing overlap with the target distribution, resulting in high-variance importance weights and ineffective reweighting.
-Moreover, exact likelihood evaluation requires computing Jacobian determinants~\cite{chen2018neural}, which incurs significant computational overhead and scales poorly with dimensionality~\cite{hutchinson1989stochastic}.
-As a result, current BGs have mostly been applied to small systems, such as short peptides~\cite{tanAmortizedSamplingTransferable2025,rehman2025falcon}, often restricted to empirical implicit solvent models~\cite{hawkins1995pairwise,nguyen2013improved}.
+In addition, likelihood evaluation requires Jacobian determinant computation~\cite{chen2018neural}, which introduces significant computational overhead and scales poorly with dimensionality~\cite{hutchinson1989stochastic}.
+As a result, existing BG applications are largely restricted to small systems such as short peptides~\cite{tanAmortizedSamplingTransferable2025,rehman2025falcon} with empirical implicit solvent models~\cite{hawkins1995pairwise,nguyen2013improved}.

 Coarse-graining (CG) provides a complementary approach by projecting atomistic configurations onto a lower-dimensional set of collective variables.
-This idea underlies Boltzmann Emulators~\cite{lewis2025scalable,zheng2024predicting,jing2024alphafold, zhu2026extending} and related generative surrogates~\cite{daigavane2025jamun,schreiner2023implicit,plainerConsistentSamplingSimulation2025,costa2025accelerating,2410.09667,diezTransferableGenerativeModels2025,vlachas2021accelerated, xu2025tempo}, which reduce the number of degrees of freedom and allow models to effectively handle larger systems.
-However, these approaches face a circular dependency: training generally requires unbiased equilibrium data, which is precisely the computational bottleneck they aim to overcome.
-In most cases, CG surrogates are often trained on finite-time, non-equilibrium trajectories~\cite{lewis2025scalable, zheng2024predicting} and, unlike Boltzmann Generators, most lack a reweighting procedure to correct for this mismatch, resulting in biased statistics.
+This idea underlies Boltzmann Emulators~\cite{lewis2025scalable,zheng2024predicting,jing2024alphafold, zhu2026extending} and related generative surrogates~\cite{schreiner2023implicit,daigavane2025jamun,plainerConsistentSamplingSimulation2025,costa2025accelerating,2410.09667,diezTransferableGenerativeModels2025,vlachas2021accelerated, xu2025tempo}.
+By reducing the number of degrees of freedom during generation, these methods can be applied to larger systems.
+However, training requires converged unbiased simulation data, which is difficult to obtain in practice.
+Thus, CG models are often trained on short finite-time trajectories that do not fully capture the target distribution~\cite{lewis2025scalable, zheng2024predicting} and, unlike Boltzmann Generators, do not incorporate reweighting to correct this mismatch due to the lack of an explicit energy function for the target distribution, resulting in biased statistical estimates.